NBA Rookie of the Year 2024-25: Stephon Castle leads crowded pack

 Credit: Eric Bolte-Imagn Images

-The biggest reason why Sarr has a chance to win NBA Rookie of the Year is because there isn’t much else on the Wizards right now.
+The biggest reason why Sarr still has a chance to win NBA Rookie of the Year is because there isn’t much else on the Wizards right now.
 If the 7-foot-1 Sarr can continue growing as a scorer while providing excellent defense, he can win this year’s award, but he has a lot of challengers standing in his path.
-Shooting just 40.6 percent is the biggest impediment to Sarr winning the award, but he’s the frontrunner for now.
+Shooting just 38.6% is the biggest impediment to Sarr winning the award, but he’s still in the race for now thanks to averaging 2.2 stocks (blocks + steals) per game.

 Related: NBA Power Rankings: Evaluating every team